al-ce/karaml/README.md

-`when_tapped` is mapped to either `to` or `to_if_alone`, and `when_held` is mapped to either `to` or `to_if_held_down` depending on whether the map enables a layer or a modifier when held.
+`when_tapped` is mapped to either `to` or `to_if_alone`, and `when_held` is mapped to either `to` or `to_if_held_down` depending on whether the map enables a layer, a modifier, or a notification ('non-chatty' events) when held.

 karaml was designed around toggling layers or enabling modifiers when a key is held down, and letting the key have some other function when tapped.
-I found that, for my typing style, a 100ms `to_if_alone_timeout_milliseconds` setting, mapping the 'when tapped' function to `to_if_alone` and the 'when held' functions to 'to' provided immediate switching between layers.
-This means sending the `to` event even when `to_if_alone` is sent, but so long as the event is 'harmless', or not 'chatty', i.e. it is a layer or a modifier, and so long as we set the `lazy` opt when necessary (e.g. for my mapping of `enter` → `control` when held), this doesn't cause any significant side effects.
+I found that, for my typing style, a 100ms `to_if_alone_timeout_milliseconds` setting, mapping the 'when tapped' function to `to_if_alone` and the 'when held' functions to a 'to' dictionary (instead of 'to_if_held_down') provided immediate switching between layers or enabling of modifier keys.
+This means sending the `to` event even when `to_if_alone` is sent, but so long as the event is 'harmless', or not 'chatty', i.e. it is a layer, a modifier, or a notfication, and so long as we set the `lazy` opt when necessary (e.g. for my mapping of `enter` → `control` when held), this doesn't cause any significant side effects.

 When a 'chatty' event would have side-effects, or when sending an event on 'if held down' following the relevant parameters is an explicit goal (rather